git-commit-id/git-commit-id-maven-plugin/README.md

 * @mostr - for bugfixes and a framework to do integration testing,
 * @fredcooke - for consistent feedback and suggestions,
 * @MrOnion - for a small yet fast bugfix,
+* ... many others - thank you for your contributions,
 * ... you! - for using the plugin :-)

 Notable happy users